How to Write to your B2B's Buying Committee Without Losing Half the Room

 Why Messages Fall Apart in Committees

-When a message enters a multi-audience environment, let's say a buying committee, it stops being a simple transmission of information.
+When your message enters a multi-audience environment— like a buying committee — a message stops being a simple transmission.
 It becomes a social object.
-Every person who touches it isn’t asking, “What does this say?”

 “What does this mean for me, my work, my priorities, and my reputation?”